Nestaweya River Skating Trail is open for ice skating.

 Nestaweya River Trail, one of the most popular Winnipeg winter attractions, will allow you to skate on Manitoba’s iconic rivers.

 The skating trail begins at Winnipeg’s historic Forks area, which marks the location where the Assiniboine and Red Rivers meet.
+Visitors can reach the trail via the steps at The Forks Historic Port or the ramp located east of the Historic Rail Bridge.

 One of Canada’s longest skating trails, the Nestaweya River Trail length is between 7 km to 10 km on the Red and Assiniboine Rivers depending on the weather.

 This trail was previously known as the Red River Trail.
-However, it was changed to Nestaweya (Ness-ta-way-ah) River Trail as this is the Cree word for the area.
+However, it was changed to Nestaweya (Ness-ta-way-ah) River Trail, as this is the Cree word for the area.
 It means “three points,” which refers to the fact that people could access the area by the river from three different points.

 Every year, warming huts are built and placed along the river during the third week of January or so.
 Every hut is different, and many of them provide fun and creative photo opportunities.
 This year, six new warming huts will be built on the Nestaweya River Trail.
 Warming hut designs are chosen through an international competition.
-122 submissions from 33 countries were received this year.

 If you don’t have your skates but want to check out the Nestaweya River Trail, you can rent some from Iceland Skate Rentals.